 - Check for compliance with Zoning and Town Ordinance

 Contact the Planning Department.
-A business license cannot be issued until the business has been approved by the Town’s Planning and Inspections Department.
+A business license (AKA Business Registration) cannot be issued until the business has been approved by the Town’s Planning and Inspections Department.

 - Schedule a Fire Inspection